Frequently Asked Questions for Sponsors

 Q. How many CLE hours do attorneys have to take each calendar year?

-Active members of the North Carolina State Bar must take twelve (12) hours of approved CLE during each calendar year.
-Of the twelve (12) CLE hours, at least two must be devoted to the area of professional responsibility (ethics) or professionalism.
+Active members of the North Carolina State Bar must take 12 hours of approved CLE during each calendar year.
+Of the 12 CLE hours, at least two must be devoted to the area of professional responsibility (ethics) or professionalism, and effective in 2019, one hour must be devoted to technology training.
 At least once every three calendar years, each attorney must complete one hour on substance abuse and debilitating mental conditions.
 This hour is credited to the twelve hour requirement for the year but not to the two hour annual professional responsibility requirement.
 See 27 NCAC 1D, Rule .1518.

 Q. What is the North Carolina reporting period for CLE requirements?